IntuitiveHarmony/HarmonyHero/readme.md

 ### 🤔 I have a question

-The Pro Micro only has 16 available input pins, so how do we get the information from all of the 22 buttons individually and still have room for the pots and the screen?
+The Pro Micro only has 16 available input pins, so how do we get the information from all of the 22 buttons individually and still have room for the potentiometers and the screen?

 <img src="images/proMicroPinout.png" alt="Pro Micro Pinout" width="400"/>

 *Pro Micro Pinout*

-### 🙌 In steps a multiplexer.
+### 🤚 Multiplexer has an answer

 The multiplexer takes input from multiple sources and essentially funnels it into one output, allowing the signal to pass through each channel one at a time.
 I used CD74HC4051 multiplexers (MUX) in this build, each one allows for 8 inputs.
 Multiplexers can be stacked as well, so I used 3, giving me the ability, in this case, to connect up to 24 buttons to 1 input pin on the Arduino.